| 3 February 2021

 Marie collects and records information on a ward database to support clinicians with NHS benchmarking, service review and maintaining a quality service.
 This data is essential for informing recruitment business cases.
 Marie is happy to help anyone, staff, and patients alike, and her colleagues feel they would be lost without her.

 Marie said: “I was incredibly surprised when I heard about the Our Health Heroes award, as I feel I am just doing what my colleagues, patients and families should be able to expect from any person in my position.
 However, I feel extremely honoured that my colleagues took the time to nominate me, and that I got through to this next stage.
 I love my job and I am extremely passionate about working for the NHS and just try to do the best for my colleagues and –more importantly – for the patients.
 This award means so much to me after the difficulties of the past year working throughout the pandemic.”

-Tina, Laura, and Marie, now need your vote to decide who is awarded the bronze, silver, and gold, in the UNISON Operational Services Support Worker of the Year category, at the Our Health Heroes Awards ceremony on March 23.
+Voting has now closed for the UNISON Operational Services Support Worker of the Year category, winners will be announced at the Our Health Heroes Awards ceremony on March 23.
 The winner will be announced by Sara Gorton, Head of Health at UNISON.